VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer Deprecated)/Week 1 - Intro and Searching.md

 ## Notes for Module 1

 ### Intro to algorithms
 Algorithms describe steps to solve some problem.
-Baking a cake, directions to CS401, or sorting lists can all use algorithms.
+Baking a cake, directions to class, or sorting lists can all use algorithms.
 Algorithms can be expressed in natural language, pseudocode, formal languages, whatever.

 Computational problems are problems that can be solved with computers given some input.
 We use algorithms to help solve these.
 Some algorithms are more efficient than others, as in they take less time or space to solve a problem, or they might be inefficient but easy to implement.
 There are lots of different ways to solve problems, some are better than others, but most of the time they have different pros and cons.